zer0cache/matic-docs/docs/supernets/polybft.md

 > network that is resilient enough to function correctly
 > even if some nodes are dishonest or malicious.
 > A PBFT implementation, which IBFT is one of,
-> can tolerate up to *f* faulty nodes in a
+> can tolerate up to **f faulty nodes** in a
-> network of 3f + 1 nodes.
+> network of **3f + 1 nodes**.
 The network remains fault tolerant so long as two-thirds of
 > nodes are honest.
 This is sometimes referred to as a “super-majority rules” algorithm.

 Each PolyBFT node maintains a local copy of the blockchain.
 The PolyBFT blockchain can be modeled as a list of blocks, like the Ethereum blockchain.
 The height of a block is defined as the number of parent links that separate the block from the genesis block, with height 0.
-The protocol runs sequential instances of a block finalization protocol, where the objective of the h-th instance is to decide which Ethereum block is to be added at height `h` of the blockchain.
+The protocol runs sequential instances of a block finalization protocol, where the objective of the height **h-th** instance is to decide which Ethereum block is to be added at height `h` of the blockchain.

 ## Consensus Engine: IBFT 2.0